MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

         // Origins are specified as a string in the format of scheme://host:port.
         // `*` wildcard can also be used on origins.
         // For example, "http://*.example.com:80".
-        // Any origin from the custom scheme itself is allowed by default.
+        // Any origin from the custom scheme itself is always allowed.
 If the
         // list is empty, no other origin except origins from same scheme are allowed.
         IList<String> AllowedOrigins { get; };
     }